If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Note: If you encounter an "Access denied" error, click here.

-You can deselect the sites you do not want to backup, or deselect all and select only the sites you want to backup.
+Alternatively, you can deselect the sites you do not want to backup, or deselect all and select only the sites you want to backup.
 Note that it may take a few moments for all sites to load.
-Once you are satisfied with your selection, click Add to proceed.
+Once you are satisfied with your selection, click Save to proceed.

 Note: Sites without names cannot be backed up.

-You can view an audit trail of key actions and which users performed them by clicking on the inspect icon at the top right of the page.
+To view an audit trail of key actions and which users performed them, click on the inspect icon at the top right of the page.

-3. The number of sites selected will show under Backup selection on the backup set's home page.
+The new number of sites selected will show under Backup selection on the backup set's home page.

-Note: Accounts that have been removed from the backup selection are still retained on the Storage Platform until you request that they be permanently deleted.
-Read more here.
+Note: Accounts that have been removed from the backup selection are still retained on the Storage Platform until you permanently delete them using the Storage Platform Console.
+Read more in Article 1384.

 How to configure the backup schedule for a backup set

-1. On the home page for the relevant backup set, click on Backup schedule > Edit.
+1. On the home page for the relevant backup set, click on Edit on the Backup schedule card.

 2. Select the days on which you would like backups to run, as well as a backup time.
 You can choose between daily and custom backups.